ax-zyoutz/insightconnect-workflows/workflows/Multi_Country_Auth_Workflow/help.md

 # Description

-This workflow accepts an Insight IDR User Behavior Analytics Alert (UBA) when a member of a certain user group is logged in from two or more countries.
+This workflow accepts an InsightIDR User Behavior Analytics Alert (UBA) when a member of a certain user group is logged in from two or more countries.
 It uses a human decision step to send a templated email to a secure mailbox with the report.
 Indicators supported in this workflow are IP addresses.

 # Key Features